BartMassey/wordle5/README.md

 returns.
 Larger dictionaries would load the solver somewhat harder.

+The `main` branch code uses `std::fs::read_to_string()` followed by line splitting of the string to read the dictionaries.
+The branch `bufread` in this repo moves to using `std::fs::open()` and `std::io::BufRead::lines()`.
+It is dramatically slower, taking about 20ms extra just to process the dictionaries.
+Rust I/O performance is a bit wack.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.

+## Usage

 Invoke the program with a list of the dictionary files to be read.
 Dictionary files should consist of ASCII lowercase